(Disclosure: Some of the links below may be affiliate links)

 Finpension 3a Cons

-Let’s quickly summarize the disadvantages of Finpension 3a:
+Let's summarize the main disadvantages of Finpension 3a:

 - The identity is not verified during account creation